nothixy/dash/README.md

 - Double hyphen marks the end of flags, any argument beginning with an hyphen after that will not be considered as a flag
 - A single hyphen will not be consider as a flag, meaning you can use it freely (for example to replace /dev/stdin)

-A complete example is available in `main.c`, in this example, you can call `./main -i --command="echo hi" v1 -s v2 -f +o "autocd noglob"` for example, you should get this output:
+A complete example is available in `example.c`, you can build it with `make example`, in this example, you can call `./build/example -i --command="echo hi" v1 -s v2 -f +o "autocd noglob"` for example, you should get this output:
 ```
 interactive                         = (bool) True
 command                             = (string) echo hi